grimm-co/killerbeez/docs/README.md

+# API Documentation

 This directory contains all the documentation for the KILLERBEEZ API.
 This means it includes the documentation for the mutator API, even though the mutators are kept in a separate repository.
 Mutator specific documentation, however, is kept in the mutator's repository.

+# Building

 The included Makefile can be used to build the documentation.
 The documentation is written in [LaTeX](https://www.latex-project.org/) and uses `pdflatex` to compile.

 On Ubuntu a working LaTeX environment can be setup with the following command:
 ```